Fabioconti99/Mobile_Robots_Autonomous_Driving_And_Interaction/README.md

            return dist, rot_y
 ```

-With these new restrictions, the detecting area will assume a fraction circle shape 140° degrees wide and 1.2 units deep right in front of the robot.
+With these new restrictions, the detecting area will assume a fraction circle shape of 140° degrees wide and 1.2 units deep right in front of the robot.
-The following picture shows how the detecting area looks like:

 * #### `find_golden_token()`